7 accounting automation tools to kickstart 2022

-Generally speaking, accounting automation takes most aspects of an accountants work day and does them almost instantly – doing the grunt work and number crunching for you.
+Generally speaking, accounting automation takes most aspects of an accountant's work day and does them almost instantly – doing the grunt work and number crunching for them.
 Making tasks that were previously complex and overly manual much more simple.

 What accounting tasks can be automated?

 Here some of the daily tasks that your accounting team can start automating today:

 Bills are a huge part of how businesses spend money, and without a proper process in place, can really swallow up time and create stress.
 With hundreds, maybe even thousands, of invoices coming in each month, it’s highly likely that mistakes will be made if done manually.
 We’re only human after all.